Adjoint DSMC for nonlinear Boltzmann equation constrained optimization: Numerical results

 \subsection{Forward DSMC simulation}

 We solve the Boltzmann equation~\eqref{eq:homoBoltz} with the Nanbu--Babovsky method as described in~\Cref{alg:DSMC}.
-We represent the distribution function with $N$ particles, typically ranging from $10^6$ to $10^8$, and sample the initial condition from the distribution in~\eqref{eq:IC}.
-Collisions are performed according to the collision rules (\ref{BoltzmannSolution0})-(\ref{BoltzmannSolution1}) and the collision angles are sampled uniformly over a unit sphere according to the collision kernel of Maxwellian particles, $q(v-v_1,\sigma) =1/(4\pi)$.
+We represent the distribution function with $N$ particles, ranging from $10^6$ to $10^8$, and sample the initial condition from the distribution in~\eqref{eq:IC}.
+Collisions are performed according to the collision rules~\eqref{BoltzmannSolution} and the collision angles are sampled uniformly over a unit sphere according to the collision kernel of Maxwellian particles, $q(v-v_1,\sigma) =1/(4\pi)$.
 Based on~\Cref{alg:DSMC}, the fraction of particles that collide at every time step is $N_c/N = \Delta t \mu$ and is equal to $10\%$ for $\Delta t=0.1$, $\mu=1$.
-The total kinetic energy $K(t)=T_x(t)+T_y(t)+T_z(t)$ and the total momentum $p(t)=(p_x(t),p_y(t),p_z(t))$, where $p_l(t)=\int_{\bbR^3} v_l f(v,t) dv$, are conserved exactly (up to a numerical round-off error $\sim10^{-16}$) by construction of the algorithm, since they are conserved in every pair-wise collision according to the collision rules \eqref{BoltzmannSolution0} and \eqref{BoltzmannSolution1}.
+The total kinetic energy $K(t)=T_x(t)+T_y(t)+T_z(t)$ and the total momentum $p(t)=(p_x(t),p_y(t),p_z(t))$, where $p_l(t)=\int_{\bbR^3} v_l f(v,t) dv$, are conserved by construction of the algorithm, since every pair-wise collision is elastic.
 Fig.~\ref{fig:Forward_DSMC} shows the relaxation of temperatures $T_x(t),T_y(t),T_z(t)$ towards the value $T_M$ as well as the relaxation of the fourth-order moments $m4_x(t),m4_y(t),m4_z(t)$ towards the value $3T_M^2$ as functions of time.